andamira/devela/src/data/collections/tuple/MODIFICATIONS.md

 [`tupl`](https://crates.io/crates/tupl/0.4.0) crate,
 including the following modifications:

-- implement for tuples up to arity `55`.
 - rename the `Tuple` trait to `ExtTuple`.
+- implement for tuples of arity 15 by default.
+- support arities of 31, 63, 95 or 127 via features.
-- add the `LEN` associated constant with the arity of the tuple.
+- add the `ARITY` associated constant with the arity of the tuple.
+- add the `MAX_ARITY` associated constant with the maximum supported arity.
 - add a method `fmt` to wrap it in `TupleFmt` allowing to `Display` and `Debug` tuples.
 - remove the `GrowableTuple` and `NonEmptyTuple` traits, moving their methods to `ExtTuple`.
 - rename methods: `mut_head` to `head_mut`, `mut_tail` to `tail_mut`, `truncate_head` to `split_head`, `truncate_tail` to `split_tail`.